chingo247/StructureAPI/README.md

       * SettlerCraft-StructureAPI-2.x.x.zip
 2. Put all these dependencies in the plugins directory of your server.

-3. Unzip/extract 'SettlerCraft-StructureAPI-2.x.x.zip' within the plugins directory, so that you will have both SettlerCraft-StructureAPI-Bukkit-2.x.x-jar and the 'SettlerCraft-StructureAPI' directory within the plugins directory of your server.
+3. **SKIP THIS STEP WHEN USING 2.2.0** Unzip/extract 'SettlerCraft-StructureAPI-2.x.x.zip' within the plugins directory, so that you will have both SettlerCraft-StructureAPI-Bukkit-2.x.x-jar and the 'SettlerCraft-StructureAPI' directory within the plugins directory of your server.

 4. Download both WorldEdit and AsyncWorldEdit from the resources described below.
 Note that AsyncWorldEdit has a dependency called AsyncWorldEditInjector.(which can be downloaded from the same resource as AsyncWorldEdit.
 Put all these dependencies/plugins in the plugins directory of your server